 95483.3.
 Change of Ownership or Operational Control.

-If an entity or a facility registered in the LRT-CBTS, the AFP, or the LVP undergoes a change of ownership or operational control, the following requirements apply.
+If an entity or a facility registered in the LRT-CBTS or the AFP undergoes a change of ownership or operational control, the following requirements apply.

 CARB Notifications.
 Within 30 days of the change of ownership or operational control, the previous owner or operator of the regulated entity or facility and the new owner or operator of the entity or facility must provide the following information to CARB: